 Paragliding In Khajjiar – An Exhilarating Experience

-Paragliding in the valley of Khajjiar is particularly curated for adrenaline junkies.
-Experience the unmatchable thrill of walking the precipice and taking a leap from a scary height above the ground.
+Khajjiar Paragliding in the valley is particularly curated for adrenaline junkies.
+Experience the unmatchable thrill of walking the precipice and taking a leap from a scary Khajjiar paragliding height above the ground.
 Savor the long cherished dream of flying with both arms stretched outwards, basking in the moment, occasionally dashing into a pine tree, and escaping with minor bruises.
-The thrill of paragliding in Khajjiar – also known as Switzerland of India, is unmatchable.
+The thrill of paragliding at Khajjiar – also known as Switzerland of India, is unmatchable.

 Khajjiar is a 1-hour ride from Dalhousie and is frequented by travelers from across the world throughout the year.
 March – June, September, and November – December are the best months to plan a paragliding trip to Khajjiar.